As an employer you will have to keep records about your employees. This page tells you more about the records you need to keep.

 - Date of birth

 - National Insurance number

-- Dates of starting and leaving
+- Dates of starting

 You can find more information on keeping payroll records on GOV.UK and if you are a paper filer, on page 37 of booklet RT7 – Guidance for employers exempt from filing Real Time Information online.

 You should note that the required details will be recorded automatically if you use payroll software to help you with your payroll tasks.
 As with any computer program it is recommended you keep regular “backups”.
 A back up is a “snapshot” of the information on the computer program at a specific date.
 In any loss of data, you can then at least start off from the point of your last back up.

 If you are going to carry out your payroll tasks manually (i.e. on paper), your records must include:

 - the amount of tax you deduct under Pay As You Earn (PAYE)

 - any statutory payments made, like Statutory Sick Pay and Statutory Maternity, Paternity or Adoption Pay